deva-04/github-final-project-ibm/README.md

+# Introduction to Git and Github
-# Simple Interest Calculator
+## Simple Interest Calculator
-## A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
 Input:
    p, principal amount
    t, time period in years